mdayaram/mdayaram.github.io/README.md

 ## TODO

-* Create a blog page that is useable.
 * Transfer other github projects into here.
-* Golive.
 * Update home page
 * Add a projects page to showcase some projects.
 	* Graph animator, millee, gitsy, etc...
 	* Phoenix f1? http://sub.gmnews.com/news/2005-08-25/Business/
 	* Headerecho and Argos
-* Add short stories from writers lab.
 * Add old sketchbook drawings.
 * Add links to friends with sites.
 * Twitterstream?